Master Meta Descriptions: Boost Click-Through Rates

 Google might display alternative text.

-If Google thinks it can give the user a better page description, then Google might pull together separate meta descriptions and titles than what you had intended.
-They are like a pitch that convinces the user that the page is precisely what they’re looking for.
+If Google thinks it can give the user a better page description, it might pull together separate meta descriptions and titles than what you had intended.
+These are like pitches that convince the user that the page is precisely what they’re looking for.

 Google says: